HullSeals/HalpyBOT/CONTRIBUTING.md

 `[Typo] Fix typos that don't affect functioning of the bot`

 ### Branches
-Make a feature branch off of master using git checkout -b feature/IssueID.
+Make a feature branch off of develop using git checkout -b feature/halpy-IssueID.
 For other types of pull requests please use one of the following:

 - doc - Documentation, or Documentation Update
 - feature - New Features/Functionality